nick-schwarzenberg/network-emulator/README.md

 Note that ICMP ping requests involve a round trip between two machines and pass the emulator twice.
 This is why the observed round trip time is about twice the configured emulator delay, and the observed loss is about equal to `1-(1-per)^2` since errors in either direction occur independently.

-### Caveats
+### Notes on Bandwidth Limits

 Bandwidth limits can be tested using [`iperf`](https://iperf.fr/), for example.
 Note that the configured bandwidth limit represents the sum bitrate of traffic in either direction.
 In other words, the bandwidth budget is split among all hosts communicating through the emulator.
-Considering two hosts, the actual achieved bitrate at the application level (which is what `iperf` reports) can be lower than the configured limit by about 10% mainly because of the protocol overhead (also remember that TCP sends ACKs in the opposite direction), but also because any other unwanted execution delays in the emulator are not being compensated.

-Further note that if a delay is configured, this will affect the achievable bandwidth (even if no bandwidth limit is set) because the emulator blocks incoming packets if another packet is waiting to be forwarded.
+Considering two hosts, the actual achieved bitrate at the application level (which is what `iperf` reports) can be lower than the configured limit by about 10%.
+Mainly because of protocol overhead, but also because unwanted execution delays in the emulator are not being compensated.
+Further note that if a delay is configured, this will affect the achievable bandwidth (even if no bandwidth limit is set) because the emulator does not process incoming packets if another packet is waiting to be forwarded.